9 Best Mobile Banking Apps

 - Buckets.
 You can organize your savings into “buckets,” which is Ally's way of providing the envelope method of budgeting.
 You can create up to 10 different buckets within your savings account.

 - Savings boosters.
 Use your debit card associated with your checking account, and Ally will automatically round up spending to the nearest dollar and transfer the difference to your savings account.
 You can also set up recurring transfers and utilize the Surprise Savings option, which gives Ally a chance to see where you have extra money in your checking account to automatically move it into your savings account to help speed up your savings goals.

 - No fees.
 There are no monthly maintenance fees and no minimum opening deposit.

 - Free ATMs.
-Ally partners with Allpoint ATMs for no-fee usage at 43,000 locations across the U.S.
+Ally partners with Allpoint ATMs for no-fee usage at over 55,000 locations across the U.S.

 - No cash deposits.
 Because Ally doesn't have a brick-and-mortar bank, there is no way to deposit cash into your account.

 - Limited transactions.
 If you need to transfer or withdraw funds from savings, after six transactions you'll have to pay a $10 fee.

 4. Capital OneCapital One may be best known for its credit cards but it also offers online banking.
 Instead of going into a stuffy and boring traditional bank, you can visit a Capital One Cafe for in-person banking, with free Wi-Fi and space to relax.
 And you can purchase coffee and snacks at the cafe.
 Banking with Capital One is done through its 360 Checking and a 360 Savings accounts.
 There are no fees to open or use the accounts.
 It touts its banking as 24/7, although bank branches operate during normal business hours should you need to cash checks or make deposits.